ravendb/docs/Documentation/7.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/aws-sqs-etl.markdown

 * The Amazon SQS ETL task transfers **documents only**.
   Document extensions like attachments, counters, time series, and revisions are not sent.
-  The maximum message size in Amazon SQS is 64KB, documents larger than this won’t be loaded.

 * This page explains how to create an Amazon SQS ETL task using Studio.
   [Learn here](../../../../server/ongoing-tasks/etl/queue-etl/aws-sqs) how to define an Amazon SQS ETL task using the Client API.  .